tyconsulting/blog.tyang.github.io/_posts/2019-05-19-deploying-azure-policy-definitions-via-azure-devops-part-3.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p><strong>4.
-In the stage, create an agent job called “Deploy Policy Definition”. </strong></p>
+In the stage, create an agent job called "Deploy Policy Definition". </strong></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>It contains a single step that uses Azure PowerShell task to bulk deploy policy definitions to the target management group (or subscription).
-Here’s the Yaml definition for the “Deploy Policy Definitions to MG” task:
+Here’s the Yaml definition for the "Deploy Policy Definitions to MG" task:
 </p>
 <!-- /wp:paragraph -->